aldebaran/qibuild/doc/source/advanced/guide/cmake/using_qi_stage.rst

 Using qi_stage_lib with custom DEPENDS
 ++++++++++++++++++++++++++++++++++++++

-Let us assume you have a library named 'bar', depending on a private library named 'foo'.
+Let us assume you have a library named 'bar', depending privately on a library named 'foo' and publicly on boost chrono.

 Your CMake code may look like this: